padrinobook/padrinobook/01-introduction.md

     $ rbenv install 1.9.3-p286

-This command will take a couple of minutes, so it's best to grab a Raider, which is now know as [Twix](http://en.wikipedia.org/wiki/Twix "Twix").
+This command will take a couple of minutes, so it's best to grab a Raider, which is now known as [Twix](http://en.wikipedia.org/wiki/Twix "Twix").
 After everything runs fine, you have to run `rbenv rehash` to rebuild the internal rbenv libraries.
-The last step is to made Ruby 1.9.3-p286 available on your whole machine:
+The last step is to makeRuby 1.9.3-p286 the current executable on your machine:

 {: lang="bash" }
     $ rbenv global 1.9.3-p286

-And check the selection of the correct Ruby version with `ruby -v`.
+Check that the correct executable is active by exexuting `ruby -v`.
 The output should look like:

 {: lang="bash" }